craigmckeachie/react-course/concepts/16-Hooks.md

 ## useEffect

+The `useEffect` hook was covered earlier in the course in the **Lifecycle & Side Effects** chapter.
+The examples below are just to review the concepts if needed.

 This Hook should be used for any side-effects you’re executing in your render cycle.

 `useEffect()` _takes_ a `function` as an input and _returns_ `nothing`.